saltstack/salt/doc/ref/states/requisites.rst

 The Salt requisite system is used to create relationships between states.
 This provides a method to easily define inter-dependencies between states.
-These dependencies are expressed by declaring the relationships using state names and ID's or names.
+These dependencies are expressed by declaring the relationships using state names and IDs or names.
 The generalized form of a requisite target is ``<state name>:
 <ID or name>``.
 The specific form is defined as a :ref:`Requisite Reference
 <requisite-reference>`.